IndexCoop/ITIPS/ITIPS/ITIP-002.md

 Add a SyncPositionsHook for syncing positions
 - Used before issuance, redemption, and after claiming AAVE and COMP tokens

-Add YearnZapIndexExchangeAdapter
+Handling Curve
-- Allows us to zap into and out of yearn vaults to/from WETH
+- Can use Zapper to zap into and out of yearn vaults (including curve yearn vaults) to/from WETH
-- No need to use a zap to a curve LP and a wrap to the yearn vault.
-Can all be both be done simultaneously while rebalancing
+    - No exact output zap in
+    - No exact output zap out
+- Can also just rebalance into the non-3Pool token in the curve pool
+    - after rebalance use wrap/trade module to enter curve LP
+    - then use wrap module to enter yearn vault

 ## Timeline
 finish spec: 8/13